 Innovations like chatbots are slowly but steadily gaining popularity.
 It is a technology that every company is willing to invest in for creating efficiency, streamlining processes, and getting a return on investment.
-However, to be efficient and scalable without hitting the budget, the developing team must understand the Chatbot Development Cycle.
+However, to be efficient and scalable without hitting the budget, the developing team must understand the life cycle of bot.

 - What is chatbot?

 - How Long Does it Take to Develop a Chatbot?